 However, in areas where there is extensive use of studded tyres during the winter, the wear of the road surface, and the resulting PM concentrations due to resuspension, are considerably higher.
 Indeed, the wear when non-studded tyres are used is insignificant compared to when studded tyres are used (Sörme and Lagerkvist, 2002).
 In Sweden, an average of 24 g/vkm of asphalt is worn off during winter (Lindgren, 1996), although it was estimated by Carlsson et al. (1995) that the introduction of softer studs and more durable asphalt would have reduced this to 11 g/vkm by 2000.
 The average wear factor of roads in Stockholm has been estimated to be 4-6 g/vkm (Jacobsson and Hornwall, 1999).
 Winter maintenance procedures in cold climates, such as traction sanding (the dispersion of sand aggregate on the road surface) and the use of studded tyres, have been associated with high airborne particle concentrations through a formation process known as the 'sandpaper effect' (Kupiainen et al., 2003).
-The wear of the road surface increases with moisture level, and is 2 to 6 times larger for a wet road than for a dry one (Folkeson, 1992).
-It also increases after salting of the road, since the surface remains wet for longer periods.
+The wear of the road surface increases with the moisture level and is 2 to 6 times larger for a wet road than for a dry one (Folkeson, 1992).
+It also increases after the salting of the road, since the surface remains wet for longer periods.
 Vehicle speed, tyre pressure and air temperature also affect road wear.
 As the temperature decreases the tyres become less elastic, with the result that the road surface wear rates increase (NTNU), 1997).
+Vehicle weight can also affect road wear emissions, leading to a 10-15% increase in PM10 and PM2.5 emissions of electric vehicles compared to equivalent ICE vehicles based on the work of Beddows & Harrison (2021).
+The study by Liu et al (2021) analyzed the impact of weight on non-exhaust emissions and concluded similar reductions.
+In addition, the study by Woo et al. (2022) indicated an increase of 1520% in road wear from electric vehicles compared to ICE vehicles.
+However, further research is needed to quantify the impact of the weight of all vehicle categories.